Archive for the ‘Money & Material Things’ Category

 5 Back to School Savings Tips by Dr. Stephen Jones, a member of the Parental Wisdom advisory group

 Every year thousands of parents grab a cart and engage in the age old tradition of back to school shopping.
 There is a level of excitement in the air as students consider new school supplies and what clothes they will wear back to school.
 All parents can do is look at their pockets and try to find a way to stretch a dollar.
 Many parents start their shopping without a plan and that’s where money is lost.
 Have you ever noticed how things are strategically placed around the store so that you will make random purchases?
 There are all kinds of pencils, notebooks and paper right within your grasp.
+If your looking for a great school for your son or daughter The King’s College is an amazing christian education school for them to go.

 There are some things that you can do to resist the temptation to spend too much.